 - Relaxation Exercises There are many relaxation exercises that may help when you have panic attacks as well.
 Deep breathing, progressive muscle relaxation, and visualization are a few that are highly effective.
 If you can exercise as well or do yoga, that can be a big help.
 Talk to your doctor before starting any of these programs, however.

-- Plan and Have Fun Make sure that you're planning for your own future – not just the future of your child – and that while pregnant you're also doing things that you find fun and enjoyable.
+- Have Fun Make sure that you're planning for your own future – not just the future of your child – and that while pregnant you're also doing things that you find fun and enjoyable.
 Many pregnant women essentially put their lives on hold as they wait for the baby, but doing this causes you to focus too much on the present and not enough on the future.